Kds-JS/solafund/README.md

 ### Claim Donations

-- Once a campaign ends and the donation goal is reached, the creator can claim the funds using the `claim_donations` function.
+- When the campaign goal has been reached, the creator can claim the funds using the `claim_donations` function.
 - The funds are transferred to the campaign creator's account, and the campaign is marked as claimed.

 ### Cancel Campaign